devWisz/site-tracker/readme.md

 4. Click Show History to view saved websites and visit counts.
 5. Open any saved site directly from the extension.
 6. Reset all stored data anytime using Reset All.

+Inspiration :
+My screen time in the phone had hit me so i thought why not to track in the laptop so I had to make this anyway.

 ## License